silent10/android/README.md

      * @param seatClass - array of seat classes (eg. economy, business, etc) requested by the user
      * @param airlines - array of airline codes requested by the user
      * @param redeye - True if the user requested Red Eye flight, False if the user requested NOT Red Eye flight, and null if the user did not mention this criteria
-     * @param food - text describing food in flight as requested by the user, null if not mentioned
+     * @param food - enum describing food in flight as requested by the user, null if not mentioned
      * @param seatType - window/aisle seats, or null if not mentioned
      * @param sortBy - how should the results be sorted (eg. price, date, etc..), or null if not mentioned
      * @param sortOrder - ascending or descending or null if not mentioned